West/Central: 1225 East Cliff Dr., suite 2A, El Paso, TX 79902

 A bunion is a “bump” on the joint at the base of the big toe—the metatarsophalangeal (MTP) joint—that forms when the bone or tissue at the big toe joint moves out of place.
 The toe is forced to bend toward the others, causing a painful lump of bone on the foot.
 Source: www.apma.org

-Here's just a few ailments we're here to help with.
-To all our services, click below.
+These a just a few of the many foot problems we're here to help with.
+To view more of our services & conditions that we treat, please click below.